isfegu/musket/README.md

 2. Fill the `bluesky` section in the __Musket__ [configuration file](#2--create-the-configuration-file).
 You must provide:
    - the `identifier` is the account's username or email.
    - the `password` of the account.
-   - `share_commentary` is the text that will be shown in the post along the link.
+   - `commentary` is the default text that will be shown in the post along the link.

 #### LinkedIn